webxdc/webxdc-dev/README.md

 npm run cli -- run /path/to/xdc
 ```

 to run an Webxdc directory.
-At the time of writing there's no dev UI yet, but
+There's a UI on port 3000 that lets you open
-it starts two peers on ports 3001 and 3002 that talk to each other.
+instances in new tabs.
+You can also add a new instance using this UI.